-Excludes letters sent by general mail service suppliers.
+&lt;sup>2 Excludes letters sent by general mail service suppliers.

-This relates to product manufacturers or companies whose primary business is distribution of products manufactured by other entities.
+&lt;sup>3 This relates to product manufacturers or companies whose primary business is distribution of products manufactured by other entities.
 This is intended to capture significant emissions from the inbound transportation and storage of production-related goods.
 This is not intended to capture or include emissions from the day-to-day movement of non-core business consumables.